 Unlike the non-adversarial interview that is part of the affirmative asylum process, defensive application for asylum involves an adversarial court-like hearing in which a judge hears arguments from the immigrant (or his or her attorney) and the federal government.
 The immigration court, however, will provide an interpreter for defensive application for asylum hearings.

 If the judge finds that an alien is eligible for asylum, the alien can be granted a green card.
 When a judge finds an immigrant ineligible for asylum, the judge will determine whether the alien is eligible for any other forms of relief from removal.

 When the immigrant is not entitled to any other forms of relief, the judge will order the alien to be removed from the United States.
 Both parties have the right to appeal a judge’s decision in these cases.

 Asylum Office for Texas | Case Status | USCIS — Visit this section of the USCIS website to learn more about the asylum process in the United States.
 You can find information about permission to work in the United States, bringing your family to the United States, and filing for a green card.
 The website also allows you to access a Form I-589.

 Asylum | USCIS — Learn more about the Houston Asylum Office.
 Check your case status and check processing times.
 You can also find an overview of services provided.

 Asylum Lawyers in Houston, TX

 Are you seeking asylum in Southeast Texas?
-You will want to make sure you contact The Gonzalez Law Group as soon as possible.
+You will want to make sure you contact The Gonzalez Law Group, PLLC as soon as possible.